logeen/fb-user_photos/README.md

 # FB User Photos

-This script obtains all user's photos list from Facebook and sort them by achieved reactions (likes ets.).
+This script obtains all user's photos list from Facebook and sort them by achieved reactions (likes etc.).

 - **See**: `photos`